 - Deceit – where a person from the business might have stolen from a client

-Besides this there are many other scenarios for which professionals may require acquiring insurance; however all PI policies do not cover a person for each and every scenario.
+Besides this there are many other scenarios for which professionals may require acquiring insurance; however, all PI policies do not cover a person for each and every scenario.
 Hence while researching policies it is important to know exactly what each policy covers and what type of protection the business needs.

-For this reason, there are few things a professional may want to consider before finally buying a professional indemnity insurance policy.
+For this reason, there are a few things a professional may want to consider before finally buying a professional indemnity insurance policy.
 Here are some important things one needs to know before taking the policy.

 Assess the budget

 This can be difficult as usually there is always a difference between how much cover a business can purchase compared to how much risk it can accept.
-Therefore a professional needs to realistically assess how much they can afford to pay as premium; and then look into potential rate of incidents that can occur, along with contracts and legal requirements before fixing the budget.
+Therefore a professional needs to realistically assess how much they can afford to pay as a premium; and then look into the potential rate of incidents that can occur, along with contracts and legal requirements before fixing the budget.

-Currently tough economic situations and tight budgets make it hard to match up to increasing amount of litigations and its costs.
+Currently tough economic situations and tight budgets make it hard to match up to the increasing amount of litigations and their costs.
 But the good part is that the insurance market has kept premiums at a reasonable level; making it easier to get the right insurance; especially for businesses operating in emerging professions.

 Ascertain risk & exposure